entropia/tip-toi-reveng/README.md

    compile and run it for diagnostic output.
  * `Audio/` contains some audio files, such as digits read out.
  * `docs/` collects information about TipToi found elsewhere.
- * `matlab/` contains scripts to analyse gme files in Matlab
  * `wip/` (work in progess) contains notes about the parts of the gme files that are not fully understood yet.
  * `perl-tools` contains a perl based script, to generate a PDF with all OID codes from a yaml-file as well some functions to generate PNG-files, inject pHYs-chunks with resolution hints into GD generated PNG files as result from some testing